Guling, Jiangxi

-Guling, formerly romanized as Kuling, is a summer resort located on top of Lu Mountain in Jiujiang, Jiangxi Province, China.
+Guling, formerly romanized as Kuling, is a summer resort located on top of Mount Lu in Jiujiang, Jiangxi.
 It was formerly a resort reserved for European missionaries.
-Now it is the tourist and administration center of the Lu Mountain National Park, a World Heritage Site.
+Now it is the tourist and administration center of the Lushan Geopark, a World Heritage Site.

 As of 2018, it has 5 residential communities, 2 villages, and 4 other neighborhoods under its administration.

 History

 European settlement history

-Kuling, now called Guling, on the slopes of a wide valley of Lu Mountain, was established in 1895 by the missionaries Edward Selby Little, Dr. Edgerton Haskell Hart, and three others, as a sanitarium and rest resort for Western missionaries in southern China.
+Kuling, now called Guling, on the slopes of a wide valley of Mount Lu, was established in 1895 by the missionaries Edward Selby Little, Dr. Edgerton Haskell Hart, and three others, as a sanitarium and rest resort for Western missionaries in southern China.
 They built their houses in the colonial style of architecture, and added churches, schools, and sports facilities.
 It was named by Little, as a pun: it is wonderfully cooling after the summer heat in the plains below.
 It was also a word that sounded conveniently Chinese to the local people, and has been adopted by them.
 Kuling was run by the missionaries in a Kuling Council that sold the plots of the land and with the proceeds, paid for local services and security.
 In 1910, Caroline Maddock Hart and four others met to found the Nurses Association of China, with Caroline Maddock Hart being its first president.

 The Republic of China history

-1934, Soong Mei-ling, then first Lady of the Republic of China, was given a villa in Kuling town, Lu Mountain.
+1934, Soong Mei-ling, then first Lady of the Republic of China, was given a villa in Kuling town, Mount Lu.
 She and her husband Chiang Kai-shek both loved the villa very much.
-Chiang Kai-shek named the villa as Mei Lu Villa to symbolize the beauty of Lu Mountain.
-The couple usually stayed at this villa in Kuling town, Lu Mountain, in summer time, so the mountain is called Summer Capital, and the villa is called the Summer Palace.
+Chiang Kai-shek named the villa as Mei Lu Villa to symbolize the beauty of Mount Lu.
+The couple usually stayed at this villa in Kuling town, Mount Lu, in summer time, so the mountain is called Summer Capital, and the villa is called the Summer Palace.

-Prior to 1949, President Chiang Kai-shek chose Lu Mountain as the summer headquarters for his nationalist Kuomintang government, having been introduced to the place by his wife Soong Mei-ling, the daughter of a Shanghai Methodist minister.
+Prior to 1949, President Chiang Kai-shek chose Mount Lu as the summer headquarters for his nationalist Kuomintang government, having been introduced to the place by his wife Soong Mei-ling, the daughter of a Shanghai Methodist minister.
 It was here that, in 1946, the U.S. special diplomatic mission representing the President of the United States, led by General George C. Marshall, met with Chiang Kai-shek to discuss the role of post-World War II China.